jouellnyc/Porsche_L9110/README.md

 # First steps assembling the Prototype

 - Got 8 popsicle sticks, glued them together and created a square out of them.
+- Got 2 more and made a support bar in the middle of the square.
 - Took the motors and held them tight with some elastics criss crossed.
 - Added the Tissue Paper Roll
    - To save time